ckeditor/ckeditor5/docs/framework/guides/tutorials/data-from-external-source.md

 					// When the value is not present (initial run) show a placeholder domElement.textContent = externalValueToShow || 'Fetching data...';

-					// if new value arrive add a css animation effect to show that data were updated if ( externalValueToShow ) {
+					// If a new value arrives, add a CSS animation effect to show that data were updated if ( externalValueToShow ) {
 						domElement.classList.add( 'external-widget-bounce' );
 						// Remove the animation class when it ends